schedges/pyNEWTON/README.md

 # Overview
-Python adaptation of [NEWTON](https://github.com/itscubist/newton), with a few changes.
-Relies heavily on all the work [Baran Bodur](https://github.com/itscubist) has done coming up with this approach and digitizing data from plots--we use data files directly from NEWTON when possible.
+This code follows the conceptual approach of [NEWTON](https://github.com/itscubist/newton).
+Where possible, digitized data files from the original NEWTON repository are reused with attribution.
+Credit to [Baran Bodur](https://github.com/itscubist) for coming up with this approach and digitizing data.

 ## Changes w.r.t.
 NEWTON:
 - Uses a [fork](https://github.com/schedges/NucDeEx) of [NucDeEx](https://github.com/SeishoAbe/NucDeEx) for the nuclear de-excitation of the residual nucleus